MathHubInfo/Documentation/data/MDH-submission-editorial.md

 **Date**: August 2019.

 ## 1. Background
-The [MathDataHub System (MDH)](htp://mdhalpha.mathhub.info) collects Mathematical Data sets.
+The [data.mathhub.info System (MDH)](htp://mdhalpha.mathhub.info) collects Mathematical Data sets.
 The data sets are described formally via a

 1. **schema theory** that describes the database schema and its relation to the mathematics,
 2. a (flexible) **formalization of the mathematical background theory**,